tpluscode/tpluscode.github.io/source/_posts/2015-01-28-declarative-ui.markdown

 to achieve low coupling.
 Out of a number of solutions [reflux][reflux] appealed to me most, but the idea is similar regardless of the implementation.
 The idea behind Flux is that all communication should be unidirectional.
 The views fire actions, which are simply events.
 Those events are handled by stores.
 Stores are anything ranging from simple local storage to proxies for a remote service.
-When stores are ready they also signal changes via events to all listeneing views so that the can be updated.
+When stores are ready they also signal changes via events to all listening views so that the can be updated.

 ![flux](/uploads/2015/02/flux.png)